dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[Main](http-requests/samples/Startup.cs?name=snippet10)]

-In the preceding code, a `PolicyRegistry` is added to the `ServiceCollection` and two policies are registered with it.
+In the preceding code, two policies are registered when the `PolicyRegistry` is added to the `ServiceCollection`.
 To use a policy from the registry, the `AddPolicyHandlerFromRegistry` method is used, passing the name of the policy to apply.

 Further information about `IHttpClientFactory` and Polly integrations can be found on the [Polly wiki](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory).